Artificial Intelligence (AI)

 SyndicateRoom gives investors access to growing businesses across many different sectors, including AI and machine learning.
 Some recent machine-learning startups our members helped fund are Liopa, a startup that uses the front camera on your phone to read lips, and infloAi, which gives companies a sustainable way to monetise their online presence by providing curated digital content.

 As with any investment portfolio, diversification is a key strategy to help mitigate your risk.
 SyndicateRoom enables you to invest in businesses from many different sectors through a single, easy-to-use platform.
 Want to simplify the process even further?
-Let our data-driven Fund Twenty8 build a diversified startup portfolio for you.
+Let our data-driven Access EIS fund build a diversified startup portfolio for you.

 What SyndicateRoom offers: